yoland68/chromium-junit-auto-migrate/README.md

 4. Import order and file format.
 There are various file formating problem and package import order problems when using the auto change script.
 The best thing to do is to use Eclipse to format the code and organize import for you.

-5. These methods that doesn't get automatically convert: [`sentKeys(String s)`](https://developer.android.com/reference/android/test/InstrumentationTestCase.html), [`sendKeys(int... keys)`](https://developer.android.com/reference/android/test/InstrumentationTestCase.html), [`sendRepeatedKeys(int...keys)`](https://developer.android.com/reference/android/test/InstrumentationTestCase.html).
-Use [`sendKeyDownUpSync(int key)`](https://developer.android.com/reference/android/app/Instrumentation.html#sendKeyDownUpSync(int\)) or [`sendKeySync(KeyEvent event)`](https://developer.android.com/reference/android/app/Instrumentation.html#sendKeySync(android.view.KeyEvent\))

-6. Inherited public variables.
+5. Inherited public variables.
 Issue: TestBase class has a public variable, and child tests access that variable.
 Now that TestBases are gone.
 Solution: Because the TestBase's APIs are mostly 1 to 1 mapped to TestRule class, one should create a getter for these public variable in TestRule.

-7. Java 7 only
+6. Java 7 only

 ## Bug